 Another interesting thing I found was, in a fight documentary with Sky Sports, Usyk was seen to be reading, The Art of War by Sun Tzu.
 Which is a book attributed to the ancient Chinese military strategist from over 2000 years ago.

-Some of the contents in book include the following sections:
+Some of the contents of the book include the following sections:

 - Laying plans